Build Your Knowledge About Protein and Amino Acids

 Protein and Amino Acids in the Diet

-Proteins you eat are not absorbed intact.
-So, you don’t eat a chicken breast and add that exact same type of protein to your body.
+You don’t eat a chicken breast and add that exact same type of protein to your body.
+This is because the proteins you eat are not absorbed intact.
 Proteins are digested into amino acids or small peptides that can be absorbed by the intestine and transported in the blood.

 Protein digestion begins in the stomach.
 The acidic environment and the stomach enzyme pepsin begin to denature (unravel) the protein.
 This makes it more accessible to digestive enzymes secreted by the pancreas.